-This track is designed to partially fulfill requirements to sit for the New York State Office of Alcoholism and Substance Abuse Services (OASAS) Credentialed Alcoholism and Substance Abuse Counselor examination.
+This major is designed to partially fulfill requirements to sit for the New York State Office of Alcoholism and Substance Abuse Services (OASAS) Credentialed Alcoholism and Substance Abuse Counselor examination.
 Current CASAC holders may elect to take some or all of these courses to fulfill the continuing education requirements of the credential.
-Many of the students who complete this track also elect to complete a second major in psychology, social work, criminal justice and other related areas.
+Many of the students who complete this major also elect to complete a second major in psychology, social work, criminal justice and other related areas.

 Admission to the Major

 Any undergraduate student can declare an Alcohol & Substance Abuse Studies major.